sfigg/commercialization-public/test/hlk/getstarted/step-3-create-a-machine-pool.md

     Change the default name, if desired, and then press Enter to finish.

 3. Choose **Default Pool**, and confirm that each test system appears in the main pane on the right.
 If you've installed the Client on multiple test systems, you can add any of them to the pool.

-    >[!NOTE]
-    >  A computer can only be in one pool at a time.
+A computer can only be in one pool at a time.

 4. Move a test system into the new pool by first selecting it and then dragging it onto the newly-created pool.